Blog

 Schuyler County, Illinois is in USDA Hardiness Zone 6a.
 The average last spring frost is April 16 and first fall frost is October 20.

-Schuyler County County sits in USDA Zone 6a.
+Schuyler County sits in USDA Zone 6a.
 Spinach grows reliably in zones 2a through 10b, so it's a good fit here.

-Can Spinach grow in Schuyler County County's climate?
+Can Spinach grow in Schuyler County's climate?

 🌱